Dear Your Teen:

 So what do you do?
 Communicate.
 Determine in advance that you will drug/alcohol test your teenager.
 Set ground rules with consequences.
 Be prepared to enforce these rules.
 And, try to stay calm.

 Hold your teens accountable.
-With high schoolers, I recommend that parents allow their kids to go where they want with the following conditions: parents must know where the teen is going, the teen must respond within five minutes of receiving any text message from you, the teen must come home on time or is ready to be picked up on time and the teen must return home sober.
+With high schoolers, I recommend that parents allow their kids to go where they want with some conditions.
+Parents must know where the teen is going.
+The teen must respond within five minutes of receiving any text message from you.
+The teen must come home on time or is ready to be picked up on time.
+And the teen must return home sober.